-Why is a cool down important?
+Why is a cool-down important?

 The best way to think about a workout is like a car journey.
-After along car journey, the car will take time to cool down and restore to normal.
+After a long car journey, the car will take time to cool down and restore to normal.
 The same applies to your body.
 One of the most important functions of the post-exercise cool down is to prevent dizziness.
 Strenuous exercise causes the blood vessels in your legs to expand, bringing more blood into the legs and feet.
 When you stop exercising suddenly without taking time to cool down, your heart rate slows abruptly and that blood can pool in your lower body, causing dizziness and even fainting.
 The risk is greater for serious athletes, whose heart rates slow down faster and whose veins can hold more blood; for casual exercisers, something as simple as walking from the treadmill to the locker room may be enough to prevent dizziness.

 What are the benefits of a cooldown?

-- Restoring you bodies normal heart rate
+- Restoring your bodies normal heart rate

 - Resynthesizing glucose from lactate acid

 If you want to stop feeling sore the next day during training, make cooling-down a priority.
 This gives the body a chance to flush lactic acid away from your muscles and out of the body swiftly.
 When this waste is not disposed of, you will be left feeling tired, sore, and uncomfortable the day after.

 Working out increases body temperature, especially when working out in a hot climate.
 Cooling down after a workout can help lower body temperature gradually.
 Cooldown should also be followed by replacing lost fluids and electrolytes during exercise.

 In general, a guideline for proper hydration with exercise is to replace every pound of fluid loss with 2 cups of fluids.
 Drinking fluids before or after cool down can further help body temperature return to normal.
 When you exercise less than 30 minutes, in general, you don’t need to worry about replacing fluids.
 The more prolonged the exercise, the greater the concern.